vintage-chou/room/README.md

 # room
-## just for test the github!
+## just for testing the github!

-*It is my first time that I use the github.*
+*It is my first time using the github.*
 *Be happy~*